White River Fishing Guide, Pals Recover ’20s-Era Boat

 Very few examples of similar boats

-believes the boat he found may have originated
+the boat he found may have originated from the

 Flippin said Ozarks researcher and